rancher/rke2/.github/ISSUE_TEMPLATE/cut_release.md

   - [ ] If server args, agent args, or charts are changed, link relevant rancher/rancher issue or create new rancher/rancher issue
   - [ ] If any new issues are created, escalated to Rancher PJM so they know and can plan for it
 - [ ] EM: Review and merge above PR
+- [ ] QA: Post merge, run rancher with KDM pointed at the dev branch (where the PR in the previous step was merged) and test import, upgrade, and provisioning against those RCs.
+This work may be split between Rancher and RKE2 QAs.
 - [ ] Release Captain: Tag the RKE2 release
 - [ ] Release Captain: Add release notes to release
 - [ ] Release Captain: Tag RKE2 packaging release "testing"